 The 402 East Second Street building houses the office staff, the food shelf, and a multipurpose room equipped with kitchen amenities.
 We use this space for classes in nutrition, meal planning and food sampling.
 We have a prime opportunity to capture the attention of our clients and provide them with guidance and information for making better food choices.
 Today, the activities of this organization are very straight forward: to secure and distribute food, clothing, information, referrals, and emergency assistance in a respectful and dignified manner to people in need.
 The agency operates a food shelf that is open 5 days a week, coordinates the home delivered meals programs within the cities of Winona and Goodview, administers emergency assistance to those needing financial assistance and operates a used clothing store.
-The agency has seven employees; Executive Director, Volunteer Coordinator, Client Services Coordinator, Health & Nutrition Educator, Loading Dock Coordinator, Receptionist and a Bookkeeper and relies on over 300 volunteers to keep the programs operational.
+The agency has four employees; Executive Director, Volunteer Coordinator, Client Services Coordinator and a Nutrition & Health Educator and relies on over 300 volunteers to keep the programs operational.
 A volunteer board governs the agency, actively setting the strategic direction for the agency, and providing financial accountability to ensure the funding is used properly.